aranja/tux/README.md

 Create content-driven websites with React.

-Tux allows you to focus on building the website by taking care of Webpack, SSR and performance.
+Tux takes care of Webpack and SSR, allowing you to focus on building the website of your dreams.
+Take advantage of the full React ecosystem and all of the recent innovations without "ejecting".

-If your website is fetching content from an api-driven CMS like Contentful, Tux has an integrated admin where the content can be edited inline.

 **This is the documentation for tux@next, or v1.** Things are a bit rough right now.
 If you have questions, try reaching out on slack.